Doli Saja Ke Rakhna

-Doli Saja Ke Rakhna is a 1998 Indian Hindi-language romance film directed by Priyadarshan, with Akshaye Khanna and Jyothika in lead roles.
-The film is a remake of the 1997 Malayalam film Aniyathipraavu.
-A. R. Rahman composed the music.
-The title of the film was inspired by the lyrics of the song Mehndi Laga Ke Rakhna from the movie Dilwale Dulhania Le Jayenge.
-This is Jyothika's debut film.
+Doli Saja Ke Rakhna is a 1998 Indian Hindi-language romantic comedy film directed by Priyadarshan.
+The film stars Akshaye Khanna and Jyothika in her acting debut.
+It is a remake of the 1997 Malayalam film Aniyathipraavu.
+The soundtrack was composed by A. R. Rahman.
+The film's title was inspired by the lyrics of the song Mehndi Laga Ke Rakhna from the film Dilwale Dulhania Le Jayenge.

 Plot

-Inder moves to a new town to pursue higher studies, in spite of the pressure from his parents to marry and settle down.
-He meets a beautiful girl Pallavi, and it is love at first sight, at least for him.
-When an opportunity presents itself, his friends convince him to talk to her, while she tries to avoid the conversation.
-This is seen by her brother, who mistakes Inder for a stalker and so do her two other brothers, who thrash and leave him with a warning.
-Pallavi is the apple of the eye of her family.
-She lives with her mother and three elder brothers.
-They are overprotective of her, and she does not do anything against their wish.
-Inder's family is not that different, except him being the only son.
+Inder moves to a new town to pursue higher studies, despite the pressure from his parents to marry and settle down.
+He meets a beautiful girl named Pallavi, and it is love at first sight—at least for him.
+When an opportunity arises, his friends encourage him to talk to her, even though she tries to avoid the conversation.
+This encounter is witnessed by her brother, who mistakes Inder for a stalker, as do her two other brothers, who assault him and leave him with a warning.
+Pallavi is the apple of her family's eye and lives with her mother and three elder brothers.
+They are extremely protective of her, and she does nothing against their wishes.
+Inder's family is not very different, except that he is the only son.

-The thought of Pallavi now burdens Inder's mind, and he sets out to find out how she feels about him.
-He asks her to give him an answer, even if it is a no.
+The thought of Pallavi now weighs heavily on Inder's mind, and he sets out to discover how she feels about him.
+He asks her to provide an answer, even if it is a negative one.

-Pallavi on the other hand, is unable to make a decision — further aggravating the situation.
-When Pallavi's brother finds out that Inder is still after her, he turns furious and beats him up, warning him to back off.
-Pallavi, now realizing that she had always loved Inder, feels that her timidity worsened the situation.
-She confesses her feelings to Inder and they kindle their relationship.
-They believe that their families will agree to their relationship.
-Within days.
-Pallavi's brother sees them together, while Inder is chasing Pallavi playfully.
-He mistakes it to be an attempt to assault her and tries to brutally attack him.
-Pallavi with her newfound courage, openly declares her love for Inder.
-The news devastates her family, leading them to reject her as a part of their family.
+On the other hand, Pallavi is unable to make a decision, further complicating the situation.
+When Pallavi's brother finds out that Inder is still pursuing her, he becomes furious and assaults him, warning him to back off.
+Pallavi, now realising that she has always loved Inder, feels that her timidity has worsened the situation.
+She confesses her feelings to Inder, and they kindle their relationship, believing that their families will ultimately accept it.
+Within days, Pallavi's brother sees them together while Inder is playfully chasing Pallavi.
+He misinterprets this as an attempt to assault her and tries to attack him brutally.
+However, Pallavi, emboldened by her newfound courage, openly declares her love for Inder, which devastates her family and leads them to disown her.